fedcloud-eu/vault-doc/docs/usage.rst

 *********************************

-Reading data from stdin may help users to make shorter scripts and to avoid storing secrets in intermediate files on disks.
+Reading data from stdin may help users to make shorter scripts and to avoid storing secrets in intermediate files on disks for security reasons.
 The symbol ``-`` in input parameters means the data will be read from standard input in the same way as ``@`` for reading from files.
 For examples:

 * Reading key:value pairs from standard input.
 The data need to be in JSON or YAML format: